dbpedia/neural-extraction-framework/GSoC24/Readme.md

 ```

 ### Future scope
-This project has been successful in developing a new technique of entity-relation extraction in the field of knowledge graph, and improve the previous end-2-end pipeline for triple extraction.
-But there is a need to make this work faster.
-Due to the quantized models that we used in this project, the time consumption is quite high.
-A good enhancement to this project would be to use of libraries that can smoothly run a quantized model on a GPU, or make use of an unquantized LLM and perform its inference on a GPU.
+This project has been successful in developing a new technique of entity-relation extraction in the field of knowledge graph, thereby improving the previous end-2-end pipeline for triple extraction.
+But there is are still room for improvement towards the task of entity linking.